-Ship anchored near oil pipeline made unusual movements
+Investigators board ship that was anchored near oil pipeline

 AP first contacted Hapag-Lloyd on Tuesday evening, seeking an explanation for the ship’s movements on Sept.
 22 and 23.

-Nils Haupt, a spokesman at its headquarters in Hamburg, Germany, denied in an email Wednesday that the ship ever moved off anchor from spot SF-3 during that period.
+On Wednesday, Nils denied that the ship ever moved off anchor from spot SF-3 during that period.
 He said the transponder data displayed by MarineTraffic is erroneous.

 “We have proof by the logbook, which is updated hourly, that the vessel did not move,” Haupt said.
 “MarineTraffic in this case is wrong and the position is indeed incorrect.”

-On Wednesday morning, AP sent an email that included a screenshot of the Rotterdam Express movements as indicated on MarineTraffic to the Unified Command Joint Information Center for state and federal agencies responding to the oil spill.
+AP sent an email Wednesday morning to the Unified Command Joint Information Center for state and federal agencies responding to the oil spill, seeking comment about the movements made by the Rotterdam Express prior to the spill.
 Senior Chief Petty Officer Lauren Jorgensen said the command was unable to discuss matters involving an ongoing investigation.

-Nikolas Xiros, a professor of marine engineering at the University of New Orleans, said it would be highly unlikely that the transponder data for a ship, which works through a global network called the Automatic Identification System, would be off by several thousand feet.

-“AIS transporters are very accurate and the whole system is also very accurate,” Xiros said after reviewing the location track for Rotterdam Express.
-“I think probably the ship moved, that’s what I think.
-And with the anchor down, which was a big problem.”

 If a ship’s anchor were to become entangled with an underwater obstacle such as a communications cable or petroleum pipeline, the operator is required by federal law to notify the Coast Guard.
 The locations and movements of ships are also regularly monitored by both the AIS system and radar, according to the Coast Guard.

-Xiros said if he were investigating the cause of the oil spill, he would seek to review the digital logs for both location and engine operations aboard the Rotterdam Express.

-According to MarineTraffic data, the ship left Long Beach on Monday for the Port of Oakland, where it was moored at a dock Wednesday night.
+According to MarineTraffic data, the ship left Long Beach on Monday for Oakland.
+It was still moored there Thursday morning, despite being scheduled to depart Wednesday night.

 Associated Press writer Michael Blood in Los Angeles contributed to this report.